 Mix the wet ingredients together.
 You can use a stand mixer or hand mixer for this part.
 First, mix the unsalted butter, granulated sugar, and light brown sugar until it's nice a fluffy.
 Then you'll add in the egg and vanilla extract.

-After this you slow down your mixer speed so you can add in the dry ingredients.
+After this, slow down your mixer speed to add in the dry ingredients.
 The dough will be pretty thick.

 Chill the cookie dough.
 Refrigerate covered for a minimum of 1 hour.
 I've kept it in the fridge overnight too.

-Scoop, roll, bake.
-I used a 1 tablespoon size cookie scoop to scoop out the cookie dough.
+Scoop, roll, and bake.
+I used a 1-tablespoon size cookie scoop to scoop out the cookie dough.
 Your hands will become dark because of the cocoa powder.
-I suggest scooping out all of the cookie dough balls first before rolling them in the powdered sugar.
+I suggest scooping out all cookie dough balls before rolling them in the powdered sugar.

 You'll need about 1 cup of powdered sugar to roll the cookie dough balls in.
 Make sure to coat them generously too!
 Some of that will come off or melt, but the rest should stay on.

-You can also choose to use non-melt powdered sugar.
-I've used the King Arthur brand and it works very well!
+You can also choose to use non-melting powdered sugar.
+I've used the King Arthur brand, and it works very well!